-They work in symbiosis with plant roots to provide mineralization, make plants stronger, and to add to the overall health.
-Just like a healthy microbiome is good for we humans, it’s good for the soil too.
+These natural ingredients work symbiosis with plant roots to provide mineralization, make plants stronger, and improve overall health.
+Just like a healthy microbiome is good for us humans, it’s good for the soil too.

 For a 6″ grow pot, I apply a 1/4″ layer of the worm compost with a 1/4″ layer of compost over that.
 For a 14″ grow pot, I apply a 1/2 – 1″ layer of each.
-Easy does it, even though this is a natural way to feed houseplants, you can still overdo it.
+Easy does it, use small amounts even though this is a natural way to feed houseplants.
+You can still overdo it.

 As I say, happy soil, happy plants!

-This is another popular plant food, which I’d never used up until 10 months ago.
-My friend in San Francisco has used this for many years and swears by it.
+This is another popular plant food.
+My friend in San Francisco has used this all-purpose granular fertilizer for many years and swears by it.

-It’s a balanced seaweed formula with over 60 recognized elements all of which are beneficial to plants.
-It benefits the foliage and to promote strong, vigorous growth.
+It’s a balanced seaweed formula with over 60 recognized elements and micronutrients that benefit plants.
+It benefits the foliage and promotes strong, vigorous growth.

-It’s a balanced formula (16-16-16) which are the 3 primary nutrients plants like.
-In a nutshell, the 1st is Nitrogen for foliage, followed by Phosphorous for roots and flowering, and Potassium for overall functioning (also good for flowering).
+It’s a balanced NPK formula (16-16-16), the 3 primary nutrients plants like.
+In a nutshell, the 1st is Nitrogen for foliage, phosphorus for roots and flowering, and Potassium for overall functioning (also good for flowering).

-Fertilizers can burn the roots of plants if the concentration is too strong or you apply it too often.
+Too much fertilizer can burn the roots of plants if the concentration is too strong or if you apply it too often.
 In the garden, salts leach out of the soil easier than in a small grow pot.

-I routinely use fertilizers (except Eleanor’s) for indoor plants at 1/2 strength to avoid burn.
+To play it safe, you can use fertilizers or indoor plants at 1/2 strength to avoid burn.